contemplating/getting-and-cleaning-data/README.md

 The test and training data was merged into one dataset.
 Only the mean and standard deviation measurements where selected.

 In the next step the mean measure where taken and averaged over subject and activity.
+This data is saved in activity_subject.csv

 Jaco van der Plas, July 2017